There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 8. nothing quite compares to a freshly baked loaf

-There might be many other reasons, but I will let you discover those on the go.
+There might be many other reasons, but I will let you discover those on the go

 Making a sourdough starter from scratch is possibly the most challenging aspect of sourdough baking.
 But also the most rewarding.
 If you’re up for the challenge, get some bread or rye flour, a scale, and a jar with lid and you’re ready to go!

 There is no full proof recipe that guarantees success, as each sourdough starter will develop in its own way & time.
 It can take anything from as little as 4-5 days to more than 2 weeks, depending mainly on the flour you use and the ambient temperature.
+Here you can find instructions on how to make yours

 For your first loaves, you might want to keep it simple.
 You want to get it going and make decent bread, full of flavour.
 Focus on this, you can improve on the go.